techie-kp/ArachneDB/ArachneDB/README.md

 }
 ```
 ## Transactions
 Read-only and read-write transactions are supported.
-LibraDB allows multiple read transactions or one read-write
+ArachneDB allows multiple read transactions or one read-write
 transaction at the same time.
 Transactions are goroutine-safe.

-LibraDB has an isolation level: [Serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable).
+ArachneDB has an isolation level: [Serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable).
 In simpler words, transactions are executed one after another and not at the same time.This is the highest isolation level.

 ### Read-write transactions